Identifying Bad Smells on a Car

 Here are some of the odors that can be emitted:

-• Mold smell: a mold smell is water residue left behind after the air conditioning has been run for a while
+• Moldy smell: a moldy smell is water residue left behind after the air conditioning has been running for a while.

 Bad Clutch Smell

 The smell from a clutch system is a sign that the clutch is wearing out.
-Usually, it smells somewhat like burned metal rubbing against each other.
+Usually, they smell somewhat like burned metal rubbing against each other.
 If the vehicle smells like a burned clutch, it is time to replace it.

-Here are some of the following symptoms that may display:
+Here are some of the following symptoms that may be displayed:

 The car smells like antifreeze outside.

-One of the most common coolants smells from a leaky heater core, cracked radiator, or damaged coolant hose.
+One of the most common coolant smells is from a leaky heater core, cracked radiator, or damaged coolant hose.
 The upper radiator hose, thermostat housing, lower radiator hose, heater core hoses, broken radiator, and broken coolant reservoir can all contribute to the coolant smell when these components leak.

 We hope you find the Identifying Bad Smells on a Car guide helpful.
 Check these troubleshooting and repair guides for more help on your vehicle.